levnikmyskin/that_metric_timeline/README.md

 You will be presented with the following old-fashioned interface (who doesn't love the 90s?):
 ![main_tui](.github/assets/main_tui.png)

 You can move around with the arrow (or the tab and shift+tab) keys.
-You can then search by name in this interface:
+You can then search by name (supports regex!) in this interface:
 ![search_tui](.github/assets/search_tui.png)

 Once you select an experiment you can see some details about it: